guifcoelho/firestore-model/readme.md

     return this.hasOne(
         UniqueItemModel /*The child class constructor*/,
-        "owner" /*The child's attribute pointing to the parent model*/, null /*The parent model's attribute name to look for.
+        "owner" /*The child's attribute pointing to the parent model*/, "attribute_name" /*The parent model's attribute name to look for.
 The default is its DocumentReference, which is the recommended definition.
 Therefore, just leave it blank. */
     );
 }
 ```